alfrix/docs/docs/library/beetle_pcfx.md

 ## Options

 The (Beetle PC-FX) core has the following options that can be tweaked from the core options menu.
 The default setting is bolded.
+Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

 - **High Dotclock Width (Restart)** (**1024**/256/341): Emulated width for 7.16MHz dot-clock mode.
 Lower values are faster, but will cause some degree of pixel distortion.
 - **Suppress Channel Reset Clicks (Restart)** (**On**/Off): Hack to suppress clicks caused by forced channel resets.